 Here at Scrapmycar.net we only use licensed professionals and will ensure if your scrap vehicle is processed through one of our professionals you will be comforted to know you have helped the environment.

 To obtain the best price for your scrap vehicle you must ensure all the components remain on the vehicle , some recyclers will refuse to collect your vehicle if you have removed components from your vehicle , especially if you have removed the wheels as this makes it very difficult for them to collect the scrap vehicle from your home or place of work.
 Normally if your scrap vehicle does not run or you do not have the keys then this will not be a problem for the elv and most offer a free collection of your scrap vehicle with little fuss.
-You must have some valid ID a driver's license passport or utility bill to prove who you are and the elv will keep a copy of this for their records , by law they have to keep details of where they purchased the scrp vehicle and who they purchased it from.
+You must have some valid ID a driver's license passport or utility bill to prove who you are and the elv will keep a copy of this for their records , by law they have to keep details of where they purchased the scrap vehicle and who they purchased it from.

 There are several different ways you can scrap your car nearby, you can either go to your local scrap metal merchant or you can have your car recycled by an end of life vehicle centre.